 Internships and practicums provide students with an opportunity to apply skills learned in the classroom, to build a network of professional contacts, and to begin the transition from student to professional.Undergraduate and graduate students have a wide variety of programs and program locations from which to choose.
 To learn more about internships and practicum opportunities, visit the individual school internship sites.

 School of Journalism and Electronic Media

 Tennessee Journalist – Since 2006, TNJN has been the news website of the School of Journalism and Electronic Media.
-The site is a part of the cirriculum of the school, but day-to-day content and operation decisions are made by a student staff appointed by the faculty, and content is additionally provided by students in certain courses.
+Day-to-day content and operation decisions are made by a student staff appointed by the faculty, and content is additionally provided by students in certain courses.

 Scoop – The print magazine of the School of Journalism and Electronic Media is published at the end of the fall and spring semesters.